-(or test source folders) are similar to source roots
+(or test source folders; shown as ) are similar to source roots

-but are intended for code used for testing (e.g., for unit tests).
+but are for code intended for testing (e.g., for unit tests).

-Test source folders let you keep code related to testing separate from the production code.
+Test source folders let you keep the code related to testing separate from the production code.

 Compilation results for sources and test sources, normally, are placed into different folders.